 Update your LinkedIn profile to network with recruiters and potential colleagues.
-Go ahead and use job-search websites to find more positions that you might not see in your immediate geographical area.
-Of course, doing so requires optimizing your application for online systems and making your resume readable for computers.
+Use job-search websites to find more positions that you might not see in your immediate geographical area.
+Of course, doing so requires optimizing your application for online systems and making your resume computer-readable.

 4. Leverage your network and make new connections

 Some job openings might not be advertised online.
 It’s also a wise idea to reach out to contacts in your network who you’ve previously known at a professional level.
 Once you’re on a job-search site such as LinkedIn, you can also find ways to establish professional connections with potential recruiters and employers.